slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 ### On mental health

 <!--
+-- x\@bluewmist] * unpopular opinion: living with parents is free, but you pay with. your mental health.
+-- x\@drdominicng] * As a neuroscientist, the best way I've found to reset my nervous system is a shower in the dark.
+Just try it.
+-- x\@elonmusk] * Reinforcing negative neural pathways via therapy or introspection is a recipe for misery.
+Don’t cut a rut in the road.
+-- x\@godsvoice_] * A clear sign someone’s life is falling apart is loss of structure.
+Their sleep gets messy, their routine disappears, and everything becomes reactive.
+They start escaping through scrolling, porn, alcohol, or constant distractions.
+They stop taking care of their body and their environment gets chaotic.
+Their emotions get unstable and small problems feel overwhelming.
+They isolate from good people but stay connected to toxic ones.
+They avoid responsibilities and delay everything important.
+They start lying to themselves and making excuses feel normal.
+They lose self-respect, and it shows in how they speak and carry themselves.
+When a person loses discipline, their life starts collapsing quietly.
+-- x\@lilly7862] * The mind hates unfinished loops.
+That’s why regret stays longer than failure.
+Failure feels complete.
+Regret feels like a story that never closed.
+-- x\@matthew_labosco] * The real cause of chronic stress isn’t work or lack of relaxation.
+It’s avoiding unresolved issues.
+Your nervous system knows those problems exist.
+And until you face them, your body won’t let you fully relax.
+-- x\@navalismhq] * "The modern mental illness is anxiety.
+The symptom is inability to fall asleep.
+The evidence is pills, meditation apps, opioids, and sleep trackers.
+The causes are oversocialization and overstimulation." @naval
+-- x\@ohanxiety] * it’s crazy how being depressed for years makes you a fvcking idiot -- x\@orangebook] * Cynicism is the symptom that you are not living the life you wanted to live.
+Anxiety is the symptom that you are not who you wanted to be.
+Anger is the symptom that you are not around the people you wanted to be with.
+-- x\@pmarca] * My big conclusion from this week: Introspection causes emotional disorders.
+-- x\@praytherosary] * "Anxiety is the greatest evil that can befall a soul except sin.
+God commands you to pray, but He forbids you to worry."
+St. Francis de Sales
+-- x\@praytherosary] * "Anxiety is the greatest evil that can befall a soul except sin.
+God commands you to pray, but He forbids you to worry."
+St. Francis de Sales
+-- x\@tim_denning] * High IQ without high agency is anxiety.
+-- x\@volcrushed] * If you never experienced women love/affection in high school youll be desperate/a loser the rest of ur life no matter how much plastic surgery or money u accumulate

++ Anything beyond what we need is poison: power, laziness, food, ego, ambition, vanity, fear, anger, or whatever.
++ As I began to love myself, my relationship with everyone changed.
-- Depression and schizophrenia are so tied to poor gut bacteria that researchers can identify a person with depression just by analyzing their gut bacteria composition.
++ Depression and schizophrenia are so tied to poor gut bacteria that researchers can identify a person with depression just by analyzing their gut bacteria composition.
-??
-"Tension is who you think should be.
-Relaxation is who you are."
-??
-Pain changes people.
-Some become rude.
-Some become silent.
-- the only thing complaining does is convince other people that you are not in control.
-- we don’t have anxiety for things we think we can handle!
-- you can’t heal if you keep pretending you’re not hurt.
-- You know a nigga depressed once he starts going on walks.
-- Anything beyond what we need is poison: power, laziness, food, ego, ambition, vanity, fear, anger, or whatever.
-- You think you are playing safe, but you are actually accumulating anxiety.
-Take bolder risks, it’s mentally liberating.
-- Financial health is as important as physical health.
++ Financial health is as important as physical health.
 Nothing feels as good as having a «fuck you» fund.
-- As I began to love myself, my relationship with everyone changed.
-- Anything beyond what we need is poison.
++ the only thing complaining does is convince other people that you are not in control.
-- The philosopher Alain de Botton has written about this in his book Status Anxiety.
++ The philosopher Alain de Botton has written about this in his book Status Anxiety.
 In centuries past, people knew their place in the social order.
 If born a peasant, you were a peasant; if born a lord, you were a lord.
 There was no mobility, so no stress about getting ahead.
 You weren’t responsible for your birthright, so you accepted it.
 But in a meritocratic society, if you’re poor—or gain then lose success—it’s your fault.
 You’re the failure.
 This causes constant fear of inadequacy; all the world’s hustle motivated by baseline status anxiety.
 De Botton doesn’t claim feudal societies were better—he simply notes that meritocracy and wealth increase stress and anxiety.
++ we don’t have anxiety for things we think we can handle!
++ you can’t heal if you keep pretending you’re not hurt.
++ You know a nigga depressed once he starts going on walks.
++ You think you are playing safe, but you are actually accumulating anxiety.
+Take bolder risks, it’s mentally liberating.
+??
+"Tension is who you think should be.
+Relaxation is who you are."
+??
+Pain changes people.
+Some become rude.
+Some become silent.
 -->

 > *"If you are depressed you are living in the past.